elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promise-api.md

 ---

-### Explain, the function and syntax of the Promise.any static method?
+### Explain the function and syntax of the Promise.any static method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Similar to Promise.race, but waits only for the first fulfilled promise and gets its result.
-If all of the given promises are rejected, then the returned promise is rejected with Aggregate Error – a special error object that stores all promise errors in its errors property.
+If all of the given promises gets rejected, the returned promise gets rejected with Aggregate Error – a special error object that keeps track of all promise errors in its errors property.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />